TeaspoonTDA/github_collaboration/README.md

 git commit -m 'status message'
 ```

 The status message should describe the changes you made in some detail so someone reviewing your code would understand the intention of this code.
-Once you've commited the changes, you can push them to the github server:
+Once you've committed the changes, you can push them to the GitHub server:

 ```
 git push origin readme
 ```

-The *origin readme* says to push to the github server to a branch named readme.
-To configure the github server readme branch to correspond with your local readme branch to be able to just run *git push* do the following:
+The *origin readme* says to push to the GitHub server to a branch named readme.
+To configure the GitHub server readme branch to correspond with your local readme branch to be able to just run *git push* do the following:

 ```
 git push --set-upstream origin readme